-I like inversion therapy.
-It works for me.
+I enjoy my daily inversion therapy.
+It’s an amazing decompression tool.
 I spend many days sitting at my desk, and I can feel the compression in my spine, especially my lower back.

-Hanging upside down for a few minutes relieves this pressure and just feels good!
-Give IT a try – it may just be what you’re looking for.
+Hanging upside down for a few minutes relieves uncomfortable pressure and is mentally rejuvenating.
+Give IT a try – it may be the perfect solution to what’s ailing you.

 Start slowly, gradually increasing your hanging time and angle, until you come up with the perfect combination for you!